Law Firm Lead Follow Up: Why "I'll Call Them Back Later" Kills Your Pipeline

 The Sticky Note System

-Here’s what intake looks like at a lot of firms.
+The ABA Legal Technology Survey, here’s what intake looks like at a lot of firms.

 A call comes in.
 The receptionist writes down a name and phone number on a sticky note or a message pad.
 Sometimes they get the practice area.
 Sometimes they don’t.
 The note goes to the attorney or the paralegal responsible for intake.